nygrenh/distributed-card-game/FinalReport.md

 ## Creating and joining a game

 Each participant will be running the same environment.
 First participant node will join another (leader) node, which will define the leader node.
 The first joining participant will provide the leader node its IP-address it used to join with.
 Once another participant node joins, he can join any of the participants in the game.
+If new node tries to join non-leader node, they will automatically be redirected to the leader node.

 ## Leaving a game